Transcranial-Solutions/ICONProject/itx/README.md

 2. Replace "backup_list" in the previous url with the snapshot you copied.

 3. Paste the url into your browser or use a tool such as wget to download.

+4. Unpack the database.

+## Configuration
+Open./data/itx.ini and edit the file.

+[DEFAULT]
+leveldb = <enter path to blockchain database here>
+output = <default output path for your files>